wyzhuang/GH-ACE/README.md

 # GH-ACE
-KBS_Just-in-time defect prediction based on AST change embedding At present, the source code files uploaded by this warehouse are not sorted out, and will be further supplemented later.
+KBS_Just-in-time defect prediction based on AST change embedding At present, the source code files uploaded by this repository are not sorted out, and will be further supplemented later.

 1. "corpus" directory: The corpus of the project is stored in the "corpus" directory.